furynet/gridiron/docs/cli-client/intro.md

 # Introduction

-`iris` is a command line client for the IRIShub network.
-IRIShub users can use `iris` to send transactions and query the blockchain data.
+`grid` is a command line client for the GRIDhub network.
+GRIDhub users can use `grid` to send transactions and query the blockchain data.

 ## Working Directory

-The default working directory for the `iris` is `$HOME/.iris`, which is mainly used to save configuration files and data.
-The IRIShub `key` data is saved in the working directory of `iris`.
-You can also specify the `iris`  working directory by `--home`.
+The default working directory for the `grid` is `$HOME/.grid`, which is mainly used to save configuration files and data.
+The GRIDhub `key` data is saved in the working directory of `grid`.
+You can also specify the `grid`  working directory by `--home`.

 ## Connecting to a Full Node

-The `iris` node provides a RPC interface, transactions and query requests are sent to the process listening to it.
-The default rpc address the `iris` is connected to is `tcp://localhost:26657`, it can also be specified by `--node`.
+The `grid` node provides a RPC interface, transactions and query requests are sent to the process listening to it.
+The default rpc address the `grid` is connected to is `tcp://localhost:26657`, it can also be specified by `--node`.

 ## Global Flags